 Accounts receivable factoring is designed with small companies in mind and has simple qualification requirements.
 The main requirement is that you do business with creditworthy customers.
 Other qualification requirements include the following:

 - Receivables must be free of liens

 - Company must be relatively free of tax/legal problems

 How to choose a factoring company?

-Choosing the right factoring company is very important.
-You must work with a factor that is a good match for you and will help you reach your objectives.
+Choosing the right factoring company is essential to the success of your business.
+You must work with a factor that is a good match for you and can help you reach your objectives.

 Here are some criteria to look for:

 Every factoring company claims to be a generalist that can work with any company.
 In reality, most factoring companies have industry specialties.
 You get better service from a factor that has experience in your industry.
 They should know your clients, their nuances, and industry trends.

 Most factoring companies will provide you with references if you ask.
 If possible, ask them to provide references from companies that are similar to yours.

 Note that the time to ask for references is at the time of receiving a proposal.